Richard E. Bellman

 Richard Ernest Bellman (August 26, 1920 – March 19, 1984) was an American applied mathematician, who introduced dynamic programming in 1953, and made important contributions in other fields of mathematics, such as biomathematics.
-He founded the leading biomathematical journal Mathematical Biosciences.
+He founded the leading biomathematical journal Mathematical Biosciences, as well as the Journal of Mathematical Analysis and Applications.

 Biography

 Bellman was born in 1920 in New York City to non-practising Jewish parents of Polish and Russian descent, Pearl (née Saffian) and John James Bellman, who ran a small grocery store on Bergen Street near Prospect Park, Brooklyn.
-On his religious views, he was an atheist.
+He was an atheist.
 He attended Abraham Lincoln High School, Brooklyn in 1937, and studied mathematics at Brooklyn College where he earned a BA in 1941.
 He later earned an MA from the University of Wisconsin.
-During World War II he worked for a Theoretical Physics Division group in Los Alamos.
-In 1946 he received his Ph.D at Princeton under the supervision of Solomon Lefschetz.
-Beginning 1949 Bellman worked for many years at RAND corporation and it was during this time that he developed dynamic programming.
+During World War II, he worked for a Theoretical Physics Division group in Los Alamos.
+In 1946, he received his Ph.D. at Princeton University under the supervision of Solomon Lefschetz.
+Beginning in 1949, Bellman worked for many years at RAND corporation, and it was during this time that he developed dynamic programming.

 Later in life, Richard Bellman's interests began to emphasize biology and medicine, which he identified as "the frontiers of contemporary science".
 In 1967, he became founding editor of the journal Mathematical Biosciences, which rapidly became (and remains) one of the most important journals in the field of Mathematical Biology.
 In 1985, the Bellman Prize in Mathematical Biosciences was created in his honor, being awarded biannually to the journal's best research paper.

 Bellman was diagnosed with a brain tumor in 1973, which was removed but resulted in complications that left him severely disabled.
 He was a professor at the University of Southern California, a Fellow in the American Academy of Arts and Sciences (1975), a member of the National Academy of Engineering (1977), and a member of the National Academy of Sciences (1983).

 He was awarded the IEEE Medal of Honor in 1979, "for contributions to decision processes and control system theory, particularly the creation and application of dynamic programming".
 His key work is the Bellman equation.

 Work

 Bellman equation

-A Bellman equation, also known as a dynamic programming equation, is a necessary condition for optimality associated with the mathematical optimization method known as dynamic programming.
+A Bellman equation, also known as the dynamic programming equation, is a necessary condition for optimality associated with the mathematical optimization method known as dynamic programming.
 Almost any problem which can be solved using optimal control theory can also be solved by analyzing the appropriate Bellman equation.
 The Bellman equation was first applied to engineering control theory and to other topics in applied mathematics, and subsequently became an important tool in economic theory.